 So far, the company has managed to stem this decline because regular price hikes have contributed net revenue growth of circa 2% per annum on average.
-All-in-all the upshot is a situation in which annual revenue for the segment has been essentially static around the $20,500m mark, while operating profit kind of bobbed around in the $2,250m to $2,750m per annum range.
+All-in-all, the upshot is a situation in which annual revenue for the segment has been essentially static around the $20,500m mark.
+Operating profit has also kind of bobbed around in the $2,250m to $2,750m per annum range.

-Unsurprisingly this trend has caused some consternation among financial media commentators and PepsiCo stock followers.
+Unsurprisingly, this trend has caused some consternation among financial media commentators.
 Although soda volumes in North America may have slumped, take a look at what the overall business managed to do over the same time frame.
 Core earnings per share of $4.63 in 2014 increased by over 20% to $5.66 by the end of fiscal 2018.
-The annual cash dividend grew from $2.53 per share to $3.59 per share over the same time frame.
+The annual cash dividend grew from $2.53 per share to $3.59 per share over the same timeframe.

-As it stands PepsiCo’s current annual earnings power is somewhere in the $8,000m region.
-The dividend takes up around $5,250m in cash terms each year based on 1,394m shares outstanding.
-That means circa $225,000,000 worth of excess profit is accumulating in PepsiCo coffers every month.
-When company executives talk about high single-digit earnings-per-share growth that is where the engine is.
+PepsiCo’s current annual earnings power is somewhere in the $8,000m region as things stand.
+The dividend takes up around $5,250m of that based on 1,394m shares outstanding.
+That means circa $225,000,000 worth of excess profit is flowing into PepsiCo coffers every month.
+When company executives talk about high single-digit earnings-per-share growth, that is where the engine is.
 My guess is we will continue to see long-term compounding in the 10% per annum range as a result.

 If you enjoyed this article please hit the “heart” button below.
 This gives me a rough indication as to what kind of content is popular.
 Also, if you would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
 Thank you for reading!